boldbi/bold-bi-docs/docs/working-with-data-sources/data-connectors/fitbit.md

 ### Setting up the URL

-1. For instance, to get the specific activity details, query the <i>All Activities</i> endpoint.
+1. For example, to obtain the specific activity details, query the *All Activities* endpoint.
-2. From the listed information, get the id of the specific activity.
+2. From the information provided, retrieve the id of the specific activity.
 Replace it in the URL to query particular activity:

 `https://api.fitbit.com/1/activities/<:activity-id>.json`